 Moreover, consolidated data provides two additional measures of pricing discipline for proprietary data products that are a subset of the consolidated data stream.
 First, the consolidated data is widely available in real-time at \$1 per month for non-professional users.
 Second, consolidated data is also available at no cost with a 15- or 20minute delay.
-Because consolidated data contains marketwide information, it effectively places a cap on the fees assessed for proprietary data (such as last sale data) that is simply a subset of the consolidated data.
+Because consolidated data contains marketwide information, it effectively places a cap on the fees assessed for proprietary data (such as quotation data) that is simply a subset of the consolidated data.
 The mere availability of low-cost or free consolidated data provides a powerful form of pricing discipline for proprietary data products that contain data elements that are a subset of the consolidated data, by highlighting the optional nature of proprietary products.

-The competitive nature of the market for products such as NLS is borne out by the performance of the market.
-In May 2008, the internet portal Yahoo! began offering its website viewers realtime last sale data (as well as best quote data) provided by BATS Trading.
-In response, in June 2008, NASDAQ launched NLS, which was initially subject to an "enterprise cap" of \$100,000 for customers receiving only one of the NLS products, and \$150,000 for customers receiving both products.
-The majority of NASDAO's sales were at the capped level.
-In early 2009, BATS expanded its offering of free data to include depth-of-book data.
+The competitive nature of the market for products such as MatchView is borne out by the performance of the market.
+One example is the NASDAQ Last Sale product, set forth in NASDAQ Rule 7039.
+In May 2008, the internet portal Yahoo! began offering its Web site viewers real-time last sale data (as well as best quote data) provided by BATS Trading.
+In response, in June 2008, NASDAQ launched NLS, which was initially subject to an "enterprise cap" of \$100,000 for customers receiving only one of the NLS entitlements (including only NASDAQ Listed securities), and \$150,000 for customers receiving both entitlements (NASDAQ and NYSE/ AMEX Listed securities.
+The majority of NASDAQ's sales were at the capped level.
+In early 2009, BATS expanded its offering of free data to include depth-ofbook data.
 Also in early 2009, NYSEArca announced the launch of a competitive last sale product with an enterprise price of \$30,000 per month.
 In response, NASDAQ combined the enterprise cap for the NLS products and reduced the cap to \$50,000 (i.e., a reduction of \$100,000 per month).
-Although each of these products offers only a specific subset of data available from the SIPs, NASDAQ believes that the products are viewed as substitutes for each other and for core last-sale data, rather than as products that must be obtained in tandem.
+Although each of these products offers only a specific subset of data available from the SIPs, NASDAQ believes that the products are viewed as substitutes for each other and for core data, rather than as products that must be obtained in tandem.
 For example, while the internet portal Yahoo! continues to disseminate only the BATS last sale product, Google disseminates only NASDAQ's product.

 In this environment, a supercompetitive increase in the fees charged for either transactions or data has the potential to impair revenues from both products.
-"No one disputes that competition for order flow is 'fierce'.'
+"No one disputes that competition for order flow is 'fierce'."
 NetCoalition at 24.
 The existence of fierce competition for order flow implies a high degree of price sensitivity on the part of BDs with order flow, since they may readily reduce costs by directing orders toward the lowest-cost trading venues.
 A BD that shifted its order flow from one platform to another in response to order execution price differentials would both reduce the value of that platform's market data and reduce its own need to consume data from the disfavored platform.
 If a platform increases its market data fees, the change will affect the overall cost of doing business with the platform, and affected BDs will assess whether they can lower their trading costs by directing orders elsewhere and thereby lessening the need for the more expensive data.
-Similarly, increases in the cost of NLS would impair the willingness of distributors to take a product for which there are numerous alternatives, impacting NLS data revenues, the value of NLS as a tool for attracting order flow, and ultimately, the volume of orders routed to NASDAQ and the value of its other data products.
+Similarly, increases in the cost of MatchView would impair the willingness of distributors to take a product for which there are numerous alternatives, impacting MatchView data revenues, the value of MatchView as a tool for attracting order flow, and ultimately, the volume of orders routed to NASDAQ and the value of its other data products.